Skip to main content

 © Landesdenkmalamt Berlin, Foto: Wolfgang Bittner

-Another exciting building conversion is the Boros Collection, housed in a former bunker.
-The private collection of contemporary art by the couple Karen and Christian Boros is on display, and you can see different sections of the collection in changing presentations.
-Unlike the König Gallery, which sees itself as a sales gallery, you need to book a ticket for the Boros Collection.
+Another exciting building conversion is the Boros Collection, which is housed in a former bunker .
+On display is the private collection of contemporary art of the couple Karen and Christian Boros, whereby you can see different sections of the collection in changing presentations.
+Unlike the König Gallery, which sees itself as a sales gallery, you have to book a ticket for the Boros Collection.

 Where: Reinhardtstraße 20, Mitte